mahulchak/quickmerge/README.md

 Why use quickmerge?

- i) It is superfast.
+ i.
+It is superfast.
 Takes less than a minute to run most genomes.
-You run nucmer once (nucmer is the most time consuming phase) and then you can run quickmerge over a large number of parameter space in a very short time. ii) Requires only fasta files and does not need any special data or computational resources.
+You run nucmer once (nucmer is the most time consuming phase) and then you can run quickmerge over a large number of parameter space in a very short time. ii.
+Requires only fasta files and does not need any special data or computational resources.

 The package contains all necessary components to run quickmerge.
 We also provide a set of test data (currrently available on request) so that you can check that the program is working correctly in your computer.
 Please send questions and comments to mchakrab@uci.edu